Seeing through Light and Darkness: Sensor-Physics Grounded Deblurring HDR NeRF from Single-Exposure Images and Events: Details of our dataset generation

 \subsection{Real dataset:}

-Our synthetic dataset consists of 5 real-world extreme lighting scenes (``bear'', ``computer'', ``computerhard'', ``desktop'', ``table'') with both highlight and darkness areas, resulting in the captured single-exposure LDR images containing both overexposure and underexposure areas.
+Our real dataset consists of 5 real-world extreme lighting scenes (``bear'', ``computer'', ``computerhard'', ``desktop'', ``table'') with both highlight and darkness areas, resulting in the captured single-exposure LDR images containing both overexposure and underexposure areas.
 The upper part of \cref{tab:sup1} shows the minimum and maximum luminance of the scenes in our real data, which contains a very wide dynamic range.
-All data is obtained by a DAVIS 346 Color camera~\cite{davis346}, which can capture spatial-temporal aligned images and events at resolution $346 \times 260$.
+All data is obtained by a DAVIS 346 Color camera~\cite{davis346}, which can capture spatial-temporal aligned images and corresponding events at resolution $346 \times 260$.

 \myPara{Training images and events generation:} For each scene, there are 16 training views.
-For each view, we capture 1 LDR blurry image at a single exposure time $\Delta t_2$ and corresponding events within the exposure time with a handheld DAVIS 346 Color camera.
+For each view, we capture 1 LDR blurry image at a single-exposure time $\Delta t_2$ and corresponding events within the exposure time with a handheld DAVIS 346 Color camera.

-\myPara{Additional training images:} For each training view, we also capture three sharp LDR images at exposure times $\Delta t_{0}$, $\Delta t_{2}$, and $\Delta t_{4}$ with a tripod-fixed DAIVS 346 Color camera to train the RGB-based HDR NVS works~\cite{hdrnerf,hdr-gs,gausshdr,gaussian-in-the-dark} without deblurring effects and to train HDR-NeRF~\cite{hdrnerf} with multi-exposure sharp LDR images as input for reference.
+\myPara{Additional training images:} For each training view, we also capture three sharp LDR images with exposure times $\Delta t_{0}$, $\Delta t_{2}$, and $\Delta t_{4}$ with a tripod-fixed DAIVS 346 Color camera to train the RGB-based HDR NVS works~\cite{hdrnerf,hdr-gs,gausshdr,gaussian-in-the-dark} without deblurring effects and to train HDR-NeRF~\cite{hdrnerf} with multi-exposure sharp LDR images as input for reference.

 \myPara{Test images generation:} For each scene, there are 12 novel views for testing.
-For each test view, we capture 5 LDR sharp images at exposure times $\{\Delta t_i\}_{i=0}^4$ with a tripod-fixed DAIVS 346 Color camera.
+For each test view, we capture 5 LDR sharp images with exposure times $\{\Delta t_i\}_{i=0}^4$ with a tripod-fixed DAIVS 346 Color camera.
 The LDR sharp images with novel exposure times $\Delta t_1$ and $\Delta t_3$ are used for the novel exposure NVS test, which is the same as the synthetic dataset.
-The GT HDR sharp image for the HDR NVS test is obtained by merging the five LDR sharp images with exposure times $\{\Delta t_i\}_{i=0}^4$ with the classic multi-exposure HDR reconstruction algorithm Debevec~\cite{hdr01} as in RawHDR\cite{single-raw-hdr}.
+The GT HDR sharp image for the HDR NVS test is obtained by merging the five LDR sharp images with exposure times $\{\Delta t_i\}_{i=0}^4$ with the classic multi-exposure HDR reconstruction algorithm Debevec~\cite{hdr01} as in RawHDR~\cite{single-raw-hdr}.